hitzhangjie/golang-debugger-book/book.zh/6-develop-inst-debugger/12-pmem.md

 	}
 	colFormat += "\t"

-	l := len(memArea)
+	// the number of rows to print l := len(memArea)
 	rows := l / (cols * colBytes)
 	if l%(cols*colBytes) != 0 {
 		rows++
 	}

+	// We should print memory address in the beginnning of every line.
+	// And we should use fixed length bytes to print the address for
+	// better readability.
-	// Avoid the lens of two adjacent address are different, so always use the last addr's len to format. if l != 0 {
+	if l != 0 {
 		addrLen = len(fmt.Sprintf("%x", uint64(address)+uint64(l)))
 	}
 	addrFmt = "0x%0" + strconv.Itoa(addrLen) + "x:\t"

-	var b strings.Builder
+	// use tabwriter to print lines with columns aligned vertically. var b strings.Builder
 	w := tabwriter.NewWriter(&b, 0, 0, 3, ' ', 0)